 - reimburse an expense incurred by your employee (e.g. school fees)

 - provide entertainment by way of food, drink or recreation.

 FBT is separate from income tax and is based on the taxable value of any benefits you provide.
 You can process your FBT via your monthly or quarterly Business Activity Statement (BAS).

 Please note that you are required to pay FBT whether:

-- These benefits are provided by you, an associate of yours or a third party under an arrangement with you; and
+- these benefits are provided by you, an associate of yours or a third party under an arrangement with you

 Some employers, including charities, may need to work out the status of their workers.
 Many will be volunteers, however, some will be contractors and employees.
 Generally, benefits provided to volunteers and contractors do not attract FBT.